India Employer Forum

 Share This:

-Organizations need to go beyond these by designing structured interviews and creating gender-neutral job descriptions.
-Like many international organizations, Indian organizations must implement policies like blind hiring which requires the HR to make job applications anonymous in order to eliminate subconscious gender bias at work.
+Organizations need to go beyond primary interventions such as diversity targets and anti-discrimination policies by designing structured interviews and creating gender-neutral job descriptions.
+Indian organizations can learn from international practices like blind hiring, which anonymizes job applications to eliminate subconscious gender bias.

 References: